-It is versatile and superb as a studio microphone and can also be used to record live vocals or instruments.
+It is versatile and superb as a studio microphone and can also be used to record live vocals or musical instruments.
 This is all at a street price.
 We’ll get to this more later.

-It is best to make the mic difficult if you plan to create it.
+It is best to make the room mic difficult if you plan to create it.
 You might have it in a safe and comfortable studio.
 It must be designed for the road.
 This great mic has no such problems.
 Audio-Technica 2020 is made like a tank.

 It measures 9.6 inches by 2.6 inches in length and weighs only one and a quarter pounds.
 It is made of all metal and features a metal grille.
 It is easy to connect to the computer.

 This mic is not only tough-looking, but it also has a professional appearance.
 The mic has a threaded, pivoting stand mount that can be removed if not required.
-However, the stand mount mic does provide secure and stable positioning of the mic in the position you choose.
+However, the threaded stand mount mic does provide secure and stable positioning of the mic in the position you choose.

 It is a well-built microphone, and there is no doubt about it.

 The Audio-Technica 2020 microphone is a cardioid polar pattern condenser microphone.
 It is not clear which microphone is better, a condenser microphone or a dynamic one.
-For stage work, dynamic microphones are better than condensers.
+For stage work, dynamic mics are better than condensers.
 However, studio work is more complex, and the condenser can be used in a better environment.

 The cardioid condenser microphone is more effective at recording high frequencies and gentler sounds.
 However, the dynamic mic performs better when recording loud sounds.
 Condenser microphones require external phantom power.
 These features were once a problem.
 However, Neumann invented phantom power.